 Preserve those important moments.

 Old photographs are an incredibly meaningful part of each family’s unique journey.
 It’s so important to look back upon our past and where we came from, but unfortunately, our amazing old negatives and pictures are all too often stored away in an envelope at the back of a drawer or in a dusty storage box.
-Why not liberate your old family photographs so they can tell your family's story once again?
-Whether it’s childhood pictures or photos of your great-grandparents, these glimpses of days gone by should be cherished.
+Our ancestry helps us tell the story of who we are, so it's incredibly important to honor your old family photographs with the love they deserve.
+Let your family's story be told once again for the current generations, and many more to come.
+Whether it’s childhood pictures, photos of your great-grandparents, or family antique images, these glimpses of days gone by should be cherished.

-Remember, even with the best of storage, your negatives and photos will deteriorate over time.
-You can prevent the loss of your dearest memories by scanning your photographs, which essentially ‘freezes time’, preserving them in their current state and preventing any further discolouration or damage.
-What’s more, once your treasured images are digitised, you can re-touch them to make them truly shine once again.
+Remember, even with the best of storage, deterioration gets the best of your negatives and photos will unfortunately decay over time.
+You can prevent the loss of your dearest memories by scanning your photographs, which essentially ‘freezes time’, preserving them in their current state so you can have copies that don't have further discoloration or damage.
+What’s more, once your treasured images are digitized, you can re-touch them to make them truly shine once again.

 Ready to get started?
-Here’s how you can scan your old photographs and turn them into a beautiful book or album.
+Here’s how you can scan your old photographs and turn them into beautiful photo books or albums.

 You may have all sorts of old photos lying around, and you don’t need to scan them all.
 Pick your favorites - the ones that really stand out and mean something to you and your loved ones.
 Don’t forget to ask your family what they might have stored away, too.
 Once you’ve collected and selected your pictures, start to structure them - you could order them chronologically, by family member or by theme.

 2. Decide on your method of scanning